bjmt/quaqc/README.md

 Some quick testing shows that quaqc seems to work with DNA-seq long read BAMs too.
 However if you try it out and see obvious errors in the output, please open an issue and I will do my best to fix the problem.
 Overall this is probably the wrong tool to use to run QC on long reads.
+Keep in mind quaqc will not properly handle supplementary alignments.

 ### Spliced reads